w3c/wai-intro-wcag/content/wcag3-intro.md

 ## Introduction
 {:.no_toc}

+WCAG 3 is an early draft that is intended to become a W3C Standard.
+The current standard, WCAG 2, is introduced in the [Web Content Accessibility Guidelines (WCAG) Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).

 The WCAG 3 documents explain how to make the web more accessible to people with disabilities.
 WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies on the web. _(The rest of this page uses “website” for simplicity, yet WCAG applies more broadly than websites.)_

-WCAG 3 is intended to become a W3C Standard.
-(You can learn more from [[How WAI Develops Accessibility Standards through the W3C Process]](https://www.w3.org/WAI/standards-guidelines/w3c-process/).)
-The current standard, WCAG 2, is introduced in the [Web Content Accessibility Guidelines (WCAG) Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).

 This page will be updated with additional information.
 For example, in the future it could link to mapping between WCAG 2 and 3 and to other support material for those wanting to transition to WCAG 3.